Snorkelling in the Maldives

 On board the Dhoni we were joined by the other participants for the trip, some guests were on their second or third trip to go and swim with the whale sharks.
 The Dhoni slowly made its way past our resort, we could spot our water villa and on towards the open sea, outside the atoll’s protective reef.
 Once outside the atoll we saw boats and yachts from other resorts all on the hunt for whale sharks.
 It was not meant to be on our trip that day we did not come across one of these giants.
 We did spot the occasional turtle swimming lazily by and many interesting sea birds though.
 Before heading back to our resort we went for a long snorkelling session outside the reef and this somewhat cheered us up and this would perhaps be one of the best snorkelling sessions during our stay.
 Jerome was sad but also determined to give it another go.
 Chiara said that she would give us a discount if we would come on a second trip and so we booked for another day.

-On our second attempt the first creatures we spotted once we were outside the reef was a pod of dolphins.
+On our second attempt the first animals we spotted once we were outside the reef was a pod of dolphins.
 Their squeaky sounds followed us along for a few minutes, their fins popping out in between the waves every now and then.
 This made all of us happy and hopeful that we would be luckier this time around.
 Jerome, Chiara and some of the other kids were on the roof of the Dhoni keeping and eye out for whale sharks while we sat downstairs in the shade to look for them.
 Again we cruised all down the reef with several false alarms.

 We were well prepared, with masks already on our heads and flippers on our feet, when one of the boat scouts shouted: “there is one”.
 We all got to our feet, rushed to the edge of the Dhoni and jumped in.
 Luckily few other boats were around.
 As we hit the water I could not believe my own eyes, there it was, this graceful creature swimming towards me.
-It was huge about the size of a large car.
+The whale shark was huge, about the size of a large car.
 I was too excited to even think about being scared by this giant as it slowly glided past in this underwater world.
 I was absolutely fascinated by the beauty of this enchanting creature.
 I saw Jerome and Chris dive down follow it and to take some photos with their cameras.
 Most of the rest of us stayed behind as the whale shark slowly descended into the deep blue of the Indian Ocean and then it was gone…

 Everybody went back on board of the Dhoni and we sailed on as we still had some time left before we had to turn back to the resort.
 There were no more whale sharks that day, but it did not matter, we were over the moon that we had had the opportunity to swim with one on our second trip.
-Jerome was all smiles for the rest of the day and we could not wait to find out from Chiara if the whale shark was one that had never been seen before.
+Jerome was all smiles for the rest of the day and we could not wait to find out from Chiara, the resident marine biologist, if the whale shark was one that had never been seen before.
 He also was keen to know if it was a female or male shark.
 It certainly was a younger one as it was only about five meters in length.
 Chiara had explained to us that the pattern of spots next to the side fins were used to identify the whale shark and that every time they were spotted, an entry was made into a shared database.
 Later, Chiara told us that she had identified our shark and that it was a female.
 Not only had we been lucky enough to snorkel with whale sharks here in the Maldives, we had also learned a lot about their lives and habitat thanks to Chiara’s information.

 We where in for another surprise that evening.
 When we got back to our water villa we found a ginormous whale shark made of towels on our bed.
 Jerome was really happy to see the towel shark.
 He had been collecting the towel animals our room boy Ali made every day.
 There had been a dog, monkey, elephant, crocodile and many others.
 Of course Jerome would have loved to keep the whale shark but then we would not have had a bed to sleep on – it was huge! (and probably needed 8 towels to make).
 We left the whale shark until after dinner and then took it apart.